ivanbgd/stock-trading-cli-with-async-streams/README.md

 - [actix](https://crates.io/crates/actix), as an Actor framework for Rust
 - [actix-rt](https://crates.io/crates/actix-rt), as Tokio-based single-threaded async runtime for the Actix ecosystem
 - [async-std](https://async.rs/), as an async library
+- [axum](https://crates.io/crates/axum), as a web framework
 - [clap](https://crates.io/crates/clap), for CLI arguments parsing
 - [futures](https://crates.io/crates/futures), for an implementation of futures (required for explicit concurrency with `async/await` paradigm)
 - [rayon](https://crates.io/crates/rayon), as a data-parallelism library for Rust
+- [serde](https://crates.io/crates/serde), as a framework for serializing and deserializing Rust data structures
 - [time](https://crates.io/crates/time), as a date and time library (used by `yahoo_finance_api`)
 - [Tokio](https://tokio.rs/), as an asynchronous runtime - used both directly and as a dependency of some other crates
+- [tracing](https://crates.io/crates/tracing), as a tool for application-level tracing for Rust
 - [xactor](https://crates.io/crates/xactor), as a Rust Actors framework based on async-std (it also supports Tokio as runtime instead of async-std, but we didn't use that)
 - [yahoo_finance_api](https://crates.io/crates/yahoo_finance_api), as an adapter for